-A doctoral degree in operations management from the Georgia Tech Scheller College of Business uniquely positions a Ph.D. graduate with the experience and expertise needed to achieve an outstanding academic career.
+A doctoral degree in Operations Management from the Georgia Tech Scheller College of Business provides the unique experience and expertise needed to excel in an academic career.
 We are a top-ranked program with an exceptional record of research publications and an excellent history of Ph.D. student placement.

-Our sizable faculty are prominent scholars dedicated to educating the next generation of researchers and educators on a broad set of topics.
-Particular areas in which we conduct pioneering research include empirical analysis of supply chain performance, innovation and technology management, and sustainable operations.
-Beyond holding key editorial positions in leading operations management journals, our faculty excel at applying their research to impact industry and practice.
+Our sizable and prominent faculty are dedicated to educating the next generation of researchers and educators on a broad set of topics.
+We conduct pioneering research in various areas such as empirical analysis of supply chain performance, innovation and technology management, sustainable operations, healthcare, and cultural operations.
+Beyond holding key editorial positions in leading operations management journals, our faculty work closely with industry, applying their research to impact practice.

 Our Ph.D. curriculum distinguishes us from other doctoral programs in operations management in several ways.

-- First, we exploit the substantial size of our faculty by offering unparalleled breadth and depth in operations management Ph.D. seminars (at least four topics are covered each year).
+- First, we leverage the substantial size of our faculty to offer unparalleled breadth and depth in operations management Ph.D. seminars (two to four topics are covered each year).

-- Second, we strongly endorse diverse research methods including modeling, empirical, and behavioral laboratory experiments to address different managerial challenges in operations management.
+- Second, we strongly endorse diverse research methods including modeling, empirical analysis, and behavioral experiments to address different managerial challenges in operations management.
 Rigorous training on a variety of operations research methods is obtained from ISyE (ranked No.1 industrial engineering program in the world).

-- Additionally, we leverage the expertise of other Georgia Tech faculty offering courses on a wide spectrum of empirical and behavioral methods.
+- Additionally, we leverage the expertise of other Georgia Tech faculty offering courses on a wide spectrum of empirical, behavioral, and computational methods..

 Our culture embodies freedom and flexibility for students to select their research topics and advisors.
 To ensure focus and forward momentum, faculty engage with Ph.D. students on goal setting and provide clear direction for students to attain those goals.